Sahibzada-A/Singularity-Research/README.md

-To apply for the job, **you must star this repository.** Starring this repository counts as your official application.
+#### To apply for the job, **you must star this repository.** Starring this repository counts as your official application.
 We will screen your GitHub profile.

-IMPORTANT NOTE: We are hiring for 11+ roles across the business.
+##### IMPORTANT NOTE: Don’t be discouraged by the number of stars.
+It doesn’t reflect the number of applicants as it includes applicant for previous roles too.
+We are currently hiring for 11+ roles across the business.
 So there’s plenty to go around.

 ### Step 2: Await Further Instructions